apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 As soon as another estimate of 692 appears, the Q(0.00135) suddenly becomes 692, which is one off of the true value of 693.
 Thus, the error measured at this point becomes *692/693 -1 = -0.001443*, which is what is shown on the graph.

-The cause of two estimates being 692 instead of 693, which is an underestimate of one, is due to collisons, which can be explained by the *Birthday Paradox*.
+The cause of two estimates being 692 instead of 693, which is an underestimate of one, is due to collisions, which can be explained by the *Birthday Paradox*.
 Even though the input values are sufficiently unique (utilizing a 128 bit hash function) the precision of the sparse cache for this sketch is a little more than 26 bits.
-With this precision, the Birthday Paradox predicts a collision proportional to the square-root of *2<sup>26</sup> = 2<sup>13</sup> = 8192.
+With this precision, the Birthday Paradox predicts a collision proportional to the square-root of 2<sup>26</sup> = 2<sup>13</sup> = 8192.
 This means that there is roughly a 50% chance that 1 out of 8K trials will collide.
 Out of 65K trials, there are about 8 chances for a single collisions to occur.
-In this case 2 such collisons occured.
+In this case 2 such collisions occurred.
-This is a perfectly normal occurance for any stochastic counting process with a finite precision.
+This is a perfectly normal occurrence for any stochastic counting process with a finite precision.

-Remember that this occured on the quantile contour representing -3 standard deviations from the mean, which would occur less than 99.865% of the time, so it is rare indeed.
+Remember that this occurred on the quantile contour representing -3 standard deviations from the mean, which would occur less than 99.865% of the time, so it is rare indeed.

-Moving to the right from this first downward spike reveals that this same quantization phenomenon occurs eventually on the the Q(.02275) countour and then later on the Q(.15866) contour.
+Moving to the right from this first downward spike reveals that this same quantization phenomenon occurs eventually on the the Q(.02275) contour and then later on the Q(.15866) contour.
 The impact is smaller for these higher contours because the unique counts are significantly higher and the impact of the addition of one more collision is proportionally less.

 Continuing to move to the right in the unique count range of about 32K to about 350K we observe that the 7 contours become parallel and smoother.